 Yes.
 You can take the CLEP test for the following courses:

-The College of Nursing accepts online coursework taken through a regionally accredited institution for other prerequisite courses.
+Due to the COVID-19 pandemic the College of Nursing will accept online coursework taken through a regionally accredited institution for Summer 2022, 2023 and 2024 admission.